Lemon Law / OH Lemon Law Questions

 The Ohio Lemon Law covers drivers whose vehicles suffer a non-conformity or defect within the first 12 months or 18,000 miles, whichever comes first, that can't be repaired after repeated attempts (normally three) by the manufacturer's authorized dealership.

 Not necessarily.
 If your car is in the shop 30 days or more in the first year, consecutive or not, we can file a claim under the Law.
 Likewise, if you are experiencing a significant problem likely to cause death or serious bodily injury, we welcome you to submit your information for our consideration.
 We handle each case separately and we have made exceptions in the past.

 No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson–Moss Warranty Act.
 Please let us know about your repairs, and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free.

-The Ohio Lemon Law, and other Laws we work with, contain a fee-shifting provision.
+The Lemon Law in OH, and other Laws we work with, contain a fee-shifting provision.
 This means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
 If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

 Yes, cars that are purchased and leased are both covered under the OH Lemon Law.

 Yes.
 Non-commercial motor vehicles, motor homes (except cooking and sleeping facilities), and recreational vehicles are covered under the Ohio Lemon Law Statute.